esinecan/agentic-ai-browser/README.md

 - Inputs are **validated** after entry with alternative strategies if needed
 - Navigation confirms **URL change** and page load completion
 - Automatic recovery with alternative selectors when primary ones fail
+- Enhanced resilience with increased retry attempts

+### **4️⃣ Agent Control**
+- Stop the agent execution at any time with the `stopAgent()` function
+- Request human intervention when the agent is stuck
+- Agent state tracking for better control and monitoring

 ---

 ## Troubleshooting & Logs
-- Logs are stored in logs (or logs locally)
+- Logs are stored in logs directory with timestamps
 - Screenshots are saved to screenshots on failures
 - Page state snapshots are recorded before each action
 - To debug with visual browser: